St Andrews: Transport

+Media

+Local news and television programmes are provided by BBC Scotland and STV North.
+Television signals are received from either the Angus or Durris TV transmitters.

+Local radio stations are BBC Radio Scotland, Kingdom FM, Forth 1, Greatest Hits Radio Edinburgh, Lothians, Fife and Falkirk, and St Andrews Radio (STAR), a community based station which broadcast from the University of St Andrews.

+The St Andrews Citizen is the town's local newspaper.
+It was founded around 1870 by John Innes, formerly of the Glasgow Herald.
+According to the bookshop’s website Innes bought the Tullis Press, founded by Robert Tullis (1775-1831) in 1879.
+Student newspapers, published by the University of St Andrews, include The Saint and The Stand.

 Landmarks

 St Andrews was once bounded by several "ports" (the Lowland Scots word for a town gate).
 Two are still extant: So'gait port (South Street, now called West Port) and the Sea Yett (as The Pends terminates to the harbour).
 The West Port is one of few surviving town "Ports" in Scotland and is a scheduled monument.
 The towers were influenced by those seen at the base of the Netherbow Port in Edinburgh.
 The central archway which displays semi-octagonal "rownds" and "battling" is supported by corbelling and neatly moulded passageways.
 Side arches and relief panels were added to the port, during the reconstruction between 1843 and 1845.